Our Programs

 Reaching participants far and wide

-We currently reach over 600 participants across our five program locations; Halls Creek, Carnarvon and Bidyadanga in Western Australia and Lockhart River and Kowanyama in Far North Queensland.
+We currently reach over 600 participants across our four program locations; Halls Creek and Bidyadanga in Western Australia and Lockhart River and Kowanyama in Far North Queensland.

-At the invitation of former Board member Sciona Browne, we travelled to Halls Creek in 2009 to set up a regular program at Halls Creek District High School; we have been working with the students and community at large ever since.
+At the invitation of former Board member Sciona Browne, we travelled to Halls Creek in 2009 to set up a regular Community Program at Halls Creek District High School; as a welcomed and respected presence in the Halls Creek community, we have been working in collaboration with the students and wider Halls Creek community ever since.

-After spending three years consolidating our program model in Halls Creek, we were ready to expand our reach.
+After spending three years consolidating our program model in Halls Creek, we were ready to expand our impact.
 In 2012, we piloted our second program location in Carnarvon, partnering with Carnarvon Community College.

-Our Patron, The Honourable Dame Quentin Bryce AD CVO, is a Queensland native and has always been keen for g-oz to establish a site in her home state.
+Hailing from Queensland herself our Patron, The Honourable Dame Quentin Bryce AD CVO, has always been determined for g-oz to establish an long-term initiative in her home state.
 In 2015, she connected us with the Puuya Foundation who work with and support the Lockhart River community.
+In 2016 we official launched our Community Program in collaboration with the Puuya Foundation and Lockhart State School.

-After consultation with the Western Australian Education Department, we connected with La Grange Remote Community School, the largest Remote Community School in Western Australia and ran our first pilot program in Bidyadanga in the second half of 2022.
+After consultation with the Western Australian Education Department, we connected and collaborated with La Grange Remote Community School, the largest Remote Community School in Western Australia, and ran our first pilot program in Bidyadanga in the second half of 2022.

 The remoteness of the communities we work with means we deliver our program via an intensive method.
 During each school term, our specialist program staff and volunteers visit each program location to deliver one week-long Performing Arts Intensive.
-During our Term 4 visit, staff select 8-10 of the most engaged participants from each program to take part in our annual Travel Program.
+During our Term 4 visit, 8-12 of the most engaged participants from each program are selected to take part in our annual Travel Program.

 • Casey MulderTeacher - Halls Creek District High School